DanWahlin/AzureContainerApps/Labs/Lab 5/Lab 5.md

     | Virtual Worker | None | Service to Service Invocation, Binding: Cron | N/A |

 1. Open the `reddog-code` folder (you cloned this in Exercise 1) in an editor.

+### Exercise 2: Deploy a Dapr Application and Component to Azure Container Apps using the Azure CLI

+1. Perform the steps at https://docs.microsoft.com/azure/container-apps/microservices-dapr to:
+    - Create a Container Apps environment for your container apps
+    - Create an Azure Blob Storage state store for the container app
+    - Deploy two apps that produce and consume messages and persist them in the state store
+    - Verify the interaction between the two microservices.